DataDog/integrations-core/druid/README.md

 ### Installation

-The druid check is included in the [Datadog Agent][2] package.
-No additional installation is needed on your server.

-### Configuration
+Both steps below are needed for Druid integration to work properly.

-#### Step 1: Configure Druid to collect service checks
+#### Step 1: Configure Druid to collect health metrics and service checks

+Step to configure the Druid check included in the [Datadog Agent][2] package to collect health metrics and service checks.

 1. Edit the `druid.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your druid service checks.
 See the [sample druid.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].

 #### Step 2: Connect Druid to DogStatsD (included in the Datadog Agent) by using the extension `statsd-emitter` to collect metrics

+Step to configure `statsd-emitter` extension to collect the majority of [Druid metrics][1].

 1) Install Druid extension [`statsd-emitter`][5]